peppertech/oraclejet-demo-card/README.md

 # oraclejet-demo-card

-sample of a composite component to test delivery via nmp
+Sample of a composite component to test delivery via npm

 ## Installation and use